King IV WEB Disclosure

 KING IV REPORT ON CORPORATE GOVERNANCE FOR SOUTH AFRICA (‘KING IV’)

 In terms of the JSE Limited Listings Requirements, the Group is required to report in line with the principles of King IV.
 King IV sets out the philosophy, principles, practices and outcomes which serve as the benchmark for corporate governance in South Africa and is as an essential element of good corporate citizenship.
-It calls for an acknowledgement that a company doesn’t operate in a vacuum, but is an integral part of society and has accountability to its stakeholders.
+It calls for an acknowledgement that a company does not operate in a vacuum, but is an integral part of society and has accountability to its stakeholders.
 The legal status of King IV is that of a set of principles accompanied by a range of leading practices that are designed to achieve compliance with the principles.
 The application regime for King IV is ‘apply and explain’.
 The more widely the leading practices are adopted, the more likely the company’s conduct will conform with the required standard of care, and the more likely its directors will meet the business judgement rule as provided in the Companies Act.
 King IV does, however, recognise that the suggested leading practices may not be suitable and appropriate for all companies.
 Mindless compliance is discouraged: leading practices are to be scaled in accordance with the size of turnover and workforce, the resources available, the extent and complexity of the company, and the level of impact it has on the triple context in which it operates.
 The principal outcomes which compliance with King IV seeks to achieve are: – an ethical culture with effective leadership; – performance and value creation in a sustainable manner; – adequate and effective controls; and – trust, good reputation, and legitimacy.

 Part 5.1: Leadership, Ethics and Corporate Citizenship